twolodzko/tymwol.github.io/ml-checklist.md

 ### 4.3.
 Did you explore the predictions made by the model?

 *In some industries (e.g. finance) being able to explain the predictions is required by law.
-In many other areas model explainability and fairness may be important as well, or at least useful as a sanity checks.
+In many other areas model explainability and fairness may be important as well, or at least useful as sanity checks.
 For more details check the [Interpretable Machine Learning][interpretable-ml] book by Christoph Molnar.*

  * Do the predictions resemble the real data (so-called [posterior predictive checks][ppc])?
 Are they realistic?
  * Are you able to explain the predictions ([partial dependence plots][pdp], subpopulation analysis, [Shapley values][shapley], what-if analysis)?
  * Did you check for biasses (e.g. gender, race)?
  * Did you manually check some of the misclassified examples?
 When does the model make mistakes?

 ### 4.4.
 Does the code meet the quality standards?